0xmang/governance-as-code/README.md

 ### Governance value

-This gives you a practical way to explain how AWS can support:
+This gives a practical way to explain how AWS can support:

 - change visibility
 - continuous configuration monitoring